wlsf82/protractor-helper/README.md

 - `waitForUrlNotToContainString`

 The above method waits for the URL not to contain an expected string.
 Such method is useful when you want to perform verifications based on the current URL.
-This method can receives three arguments: 1st - the expected string (this is mandatory); 2nd - an error message (this is optional and if not provided a default message implemented for this specific method will be displayed instead); 3rd - a timeout (optional and default is 5000 milliseconds.
+This method can receives three arguments: 1st - the not expected string (this is mandatory); 2nd - an error message (this is optional and if not provided a default message implemented for this specific method will be displayed instead); 3rd - a timeout (optional and default is 5000 milliseconds.
 Message turns mandatory if you need to change the default timeout, due to arguments order).

 - `fillFieldWithTextWhenVisibleAndPressEnter`